DARPA-ASKEM/DARPA-ASKEM.github.io/epi/knowledge_extraction/cosmos.md

 Coming soon.

 ## Overview

+#### *Target Users:*
-#### *Target Users*: COSMOS tools are for modelers or researchers who are developing their own models from scratch, and want to extract information from PDF documents to inform model development
+COSMOS tools are for modelers or researchers who are developing their own models from scratch, and want to extract information from PDF documents to inform model development

+#### *Features Supported:*
-#### *Features Supported*: Users can use COSMOS to:
+Users can use COSMOS to
 * Extract equations, images, tables from documents
 * Extract knowledge from documents (e.g. scenario contexts)